 WHAT ABOUT VELOCITY?

-The RMS velocity can be computed the same as acceleration; however, the breakpoint numbers must be converted from units of acceleration-squared/Hz to velocity-squared/Hz with appropriate unit conversion if required.
+The RMS velocity can be computed the same as acceleration; however, the breakpoint values must be converted from units of acceleration-squared/Hz to velocity-squared/Hz with appropriate unit conversion if required.
 This conversion is performed with Equation (6), which defines the relationship between velocity and acceleration for a sine wave of a given frequency.

 As a result, the equation in velocity density for the lines connecting the breakpoints becomes:

 This can be integrated from f1 to f2 to equate the area under the velocity line.

 When slope = 1, we must use a natural log function.

 Then, we can sum the areas to calculate the mean-square velocity, and take the square root of the value to get RMS velocity for the random spectrum.
 When using acceleration unit G, we must also apply a conversion factor to get a suitable velocity unit.
 Common conversions are G to inches/s2 or m/s2.

 Using the previous example, the RMS velocity is computed as follows: